 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

 While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for sales tax nexus requirements in Tennessee.
+To access a comprehensive list of these rules, please refer to the governing laws for sales tax nexus requirements in Utah.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: